sjara/taskontrol/doc/getting_started.rst

 What is the code doing?
 -----------------------

 * **Line 1** imports a module that contains paradigm templates.
-This module will in turn import all necessary modules from PySide (such as QtGui for graphical interface) and taskontrol (rigsettings, dispatcher, etc).
+This module will in turn import all necessary modules from Qt (for the graphical interface) and taskontrol (rigsettings, dispatcher, etc).
 * **Line 3** is where we define the class for our paradigm, which we call ``Paradigm``.
 In this example, our class is a subclass of the simplest template called ``ParadigmMinimal``.
 To see what is being inherited, look at `plugins/templates.py`_.
 * **Line 4-5** are part of the constructor of the class.
-These lines will appear in any paradigm we create.
+These lines should appear in any paradigm we create based on a template.
-* **Line 7** is a standard Python way of checking if the file is run directly (as opposed to being imported by another file).
+* **Line 7** is a standard Python way of checking if the file is run directly (as opposed to being imported as a module by another file).
 * **Line 8** will call the ``create_app()`` method, which will return:

   * An instance of the ``QtGui.QApplication`` class (the main class for running Qt applications).